aboozaid/react-native-ultrasonic/README.md

 ## Document
 <b> ultrasonic.initialize({}) -> Take object of sound type -> Return promise</b>

 > Before sending any data you've to call this function to be initialized and ready to send data.
-You must call it only via sender-side only.
+You must call it via sender-side only.

 <b> ultrasonic.send({}) -> Take object of payload -> Return promise</b>